 Finally, the overall event rate for binary primordial black hole coalescence is obtained by taking the sum of the contributions from all dark matter halos \be \mathcal{R}_\mathrm{PBH} = \int \mathcal{R}(M_\mathrm{vir}) \frac{dN}{dM_\mathrm{vir}} dM_\mathrm{vir} \ee

-We have made use of the python code \texttt{colossus} \citep{Diemer:2018} to generate the dark matter halo mass function $dN/dM_\mathrm{vir}$ using the parametrized formula fitting to N-body simulation proposed by \cite{Tinker:2008}, and the concentration-dark matter halo mass relation proposed by \cite{Prada:2012}.
-We have tested systematics by using \cite{Reed07} from N-body simulation fits for dark matter halo mass function, and \cite{Dutton2014} for concentration-halo mass relation.
-Results show a different choice of dark matter halo population modeling will not change the final event rate by orders of magnitude.
+We have made use of the python code \texttt{colossus} \citep{Diemer:2018} to generate the dark matter halo mass function $dN/dM_\mathrm{vir}$ using the parameterized formula fitting to an N-body simulation proposed by \cite{Tinker:2008}, and the concentration-dark matter halo mass relation proposed by \cite{Prada:2012}.
+We have tested systematics by using \cite{Reed07} for N-body simulation fits for the dark matter halo mass function, and \cite{Dutton2014} for the concentration-halo mass relation.
+The results show a different choice of dark matter halo population modeling will not change the final event rate by orders of magnitude.

 Assuming $f_\mathrm{PBH}=100\%$, the result of \cref{eq:rpbh} is shown in \cref{fig:rate}.
-The main contribution to the integral in \cref{eq:rpbh} is from low mass dark matter halos, therefore the result depends sensitively on the lower end for halo mass.
+The main contribution to the integral in \cref{eq:rpbh} is from low-mass dark matter halos, therefore the result depends sensitively on the lower end for halo mass.
 To illustrate the dependence on lower mass cutoff $M_\mathrm{vir}^\mathrm{low}$, we plot $\mathcal{R}_\mathrm{PBH}$ as a function of $M_\mathrm{vir}^\mathrm{low}$ in \cref{fig:rate}.
 Also note that the integrand of \cref{eq:rpbh} does not depend on $M_\mathrm{PBH}$ due to compensation between the primordial black hole number density and the cross section.
-To determine the lower limit of dark matter halo mass for $M_\mathrm{PBH} = 0.01/0.1/1~\msun$, we follow the criterion by Eq.
-(11) of \cite{Bird:2016} requiring that the dark matter halo evaporation time scale due to dynamical relaxation exceeds the dark energy domination time scale ($\sim 3\times 10^9$ year).
+To determine the lower limit of the dark matter halo mass for $M_\mathrm{PBH} = 0.01/0.1/1~\msun$, we follow the criterion by Eq.
+(11) of \cite{Bird:2016} requiring that the dark matter halo evaporation time scale due to dynamical relaxation exceeds the dark energy domination time scale ($\sim 3\times 10^9$ yr).
 This choice results in the lower integral limit of \cref{eq:rpbh} being $0.3/3/21~\msun$ for $M_\mathrm{PBH} = 0.01/0.1/1~\msun$.
 Choosing a lighter dark matter halo cutoff would contribute more binary primordial black hole merger events if the halos would not have evaporated at present and the NFW profile is still preserved.
-High resolution dark matter N-body simulations are needed to precisely resolve the smallest structure of sub-solar mass primordial black hole halos but is beyond the scope of this paper.
+High resolution dark matter N-body simulations are needed to precisely resolve the smallest structure of subsolar mass primordial black hole halos but this is beyond the scope of this paper.